mjmahone/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-and this is also invalid as the argument `dogCommand` is not defined on fragment
+and this is also invalid as the variable `dogCommand` is not defined on fragment
 `withFragmentArg`.

 ```graphql counter-example